abe-mart/seedling/v2/README.md

   - Worldbuilding - Build locations, cultures, and systems
   - Dialogue Practice - Develop voice and tone through scenarios
   - Conflict & Theme - Examine moral choices and narrative tension
+- **Intelligent Element Selection** - If you don't select an element, the AI picks one that makes sense
 - **Writing Interface** - Clean, distraction-free editor with auto-save
 - **Daily Streak Tracking** - Monitor consecutive days of writing to stay motivated
 - **Prompt History** - Browse and search all past prompts and responses